morgannprice/PaperBLAST/README.md

 http://papers.genomics.lbl.gov/cgi-bin/litSearch.cgi?query=VIMSS14484

+This code base also includes Curated BLAST for Genomes and GapMind.

 # System Requirements

 These scripts should work on any Linux system, and would probably work on other Unix or MacOS as well.
 All of the code is written in perl.
+(I am using perl v5.10.1 or perl v5.16.3.)

 # Installation

+(These instructions are for PaperBLAST and Curated BLAST for Genomes.
+If you want to install GapMind, see the SETUP file in the gaps/ directory.)

 Please put the blast executables (formatdb, blastall, and fastacmd) in the bin/blast/ subdirectory.
+I am currently using NCBI BLAST 2.2.18.

 Please put the usearch executable in the bin/ subdirectory.
 I am currently using usearch 10.0.